hemangdesai42/Aperture/README.md

-# A clone of SoundCloud
+# A clone of Flickr